haroldtreen/haroldtreen.github.io/_posts/2017-06-11-debugging-passive-aggressive-server.md

 ### `netstat`

-`netstat` (network statistics ) is a command line tool for displaying information on network traffic.
+`netstat` (network statistics) is a command line tool for displaying information on network traffic.
 I used it to see all the ports my server was listening to.

-Using the `-p`, I was also able to see what processes be listening on those ports.
+Using the `-p`, I was also able to see what processes were listening to each port.
+There was a normal number of connections and my app was listening to the right ports...

-*Could it be a network issue?*
+> Could it be a network issue?

 ### `mtr`

 `mtr` (my traceroute) is a program that combines traceroute and ping.
 It continually pings the provided host and shows a live view of the path taken to deliver the ping.

-Using `mtr`, I was able to see that my packet was getting blocked somewhere down the line.
+Using `mtr`, I was able to see how packets sent to EpubPress were travelling.
+I noticed packets were getting blocked somewhere down the line.

-*Could it be a server in the middle ignoring me?*
+> Could it be a server in the middle ignoring me?

 ### `tcpdump`

-`tcpdump` is a program that lets you inspect all the packets being sent and received by a server.
+`tcpdump` is a program that lets you inspect all the packets being sent and received by a machine.
 It was like peeking into EpubPress's brain and seeing every word received and how it was responding.

 Using `tcpdump host <my-ip>` I discovered that my packets were arriving, but no packets were being returned.
-Not even the most atomic level of acknowledgement 😥.
+Not even the most atomic level of acknowledgement was happening 😥.

-*Could it be a firewall issue?*
+> Could it be a firewall issue?

 ### `netcat`

 `netcat` is a programming for writing directly to a network connection.

 Using `nc <host> <port>` I was able to attempt a direct conversation between my machines.
 This worked for other machines, but not my laptop.
+That was consistent with previous debugging.

-*...This has to be an intentional block...*
+> ...This has to be an intentional block...

 ### `iptables`

 `iptables` is a tool for modifying tables of firewall rules.
 It can be used to define how individual packets should be treated.

 Using `iptables -L` I was able to list all the rules in the tables.
 Sure enough!
 There it was:

 ```
 chain sshguard (1 references)